 - Performance is a bit low due to indirect database access.

 The thin driver directly converts the JDBC calls made by the program into vendor-specific database protocol.
 It is also known as a Type 4 driver or Java Based Driver.
 It uses a socket connection is used to make database connections to the database.
 It also provides the highest level of performance due to being provided by the vendor itself.

 The Thin driver is highly flexible and doesn’t require you to install any kind of special software on the client machine.

 Advantages of Thin Driver

 - Doesn’t require any kind of special software on the client machine

 - Provided by the vendor only

-I hope you got the most out of this tutorial on JDBC in Java.
-To learn more content like this in the future, stay in touch with us.
+I hope you got the most out of this tutorial on JDBC Architecture in Java Programming To learn more content like this in the future, stay in touch with us.